AleoNet/snarkOS/README.md

     snarkos start [OPTIONS]

 OPTIONS:
-        --beacon <BEACON>          Specify this as a beacon, with the given account private key for this node --client <CLIENT>          Specify this as a client, with an optional account private key for this node --connect <CONNECT>        Specify the IP address and port of a peer to connect to [default: ] --dev <DEV>                Enables development mode, specify a unique ID for this node -h, --help                     Print help information
+        --beacon <PRIVATE KEY>           Specify this as a beacon, with the given account private key for this node as an argument
+        --client <PRIVATE KEY>           Specify this as a client, with an optional account private key for this node as an argument
+        --connect <IP ADDRESS>           Specify the IP address and port of a peer to connect to [default: ] --dev <NODE ID>                  Enables development mode, specify a unique ID for this node -h, --help                           Print help information
-        --logfile <LOGFILE>        Specify the path to the file where logs will be stored [default: /tmp/snarkos.log] --network <NETWORK>        Specify the network of this node [default: 3] --node <NODE>              Specify the IP address and port for the node server [default: 0.0.0.0:4133] --nodisplay                If the flag is set, the node will not render the display --norest                   If the flag is set, the node will not initialize the REST server --prover <PROVER>          Specify this as a prover, with the given account private key for this node --rest <REST>              Specify the IP address and port for the REST server [default: 0.0.0.0:3033] --validator <VALIDATOR>    Specify this as a validator, with the given account private key for this node --verbosity <VERBOSITY>    Specify the verbosity of the node [options: 0, 1, 2, 3] [default: 2]
+        --logfile <PATH>                 Specify the path to the file where logs will be stored [default: /tmp/snarkos.log] --network <NETWORK_ID>           Specify the network of this node [default: 3] --node <IP ADDRESS>              Specify the IP address and port for the node server [default: 0.0.0.0:4133] --nodisplay                      If the flag is set, the node will not render the display --norest                         If the flag is set, the node will not initialize the REST server --prover <PRIVATE KEY>           Specify this as a prover, with the given account private key for this node as an argument
+        --rest <REST>                    Specify the IP address and port for the REST server [default: 0.0.0.0:3033] --validator <PRIVATE KEY>        Specify this as a validator, with the given account private key for this node as an argument
+        --verbosity <VERBOSITY_LEVEL>    Specify the verbosity of the node [options: 0, 1, 2, 3] [default: 2]
 ```

 ## 6. Development